 The piston-based operating system has long been the gold standard for firearms design.
 Sure there are other methods like roller-delayed blowback and Blish lock designs, but nothing really stands up to the simplicity and raw reliability of a piston.
-The AR-15 rifle was originally designed to use a “gas expansion” system for operation, but these days more and more people are getting into the piston game.
+Armalite’s AR-15 rifle was originally designed to use a “gas expansion” direct impingement system for operation, but these days more and more people are getting into the piston game.
 I’ve had a couple people ask me the difference between long and short stroke pistons, and so here’s the long and the short of it . . .

 Hiram Maxim is credited with inventing one of the first automatically repeating firearms, his Maxim Machine Gun.
-The story goes that Maxim was out shooting with some friends and noticed that there was a lot of wasted energy in the recoil of a firearm that could better be used operating the action and reloading the gun.
+The story goes that Maxim was out shooting with some friends and noticed that there was a lot of wasted energy in a recoiling firearm that could better be used operating the action and reloading the gun.
 That same concept — using recoil to the shooter’s advantage — is the basis for most modern firearms designs.

 The trick with using recoil to do the work is figuring out a force delivery mechanism.
-The most efficient way to capture that excess recoil is by using excess gasses vented off from the barrel after the bullet is already up to speed, since at that point pulling off the excess energy won’t negatively impact the bullet’s performance.
+The most efficient way to capture that excess recoil is by using excess gas from the propellant vented off from the barrel after the bullet is already up to speed, since at that point pulling off the excess energy won’t negatively impact the bullet’s performance.
 But getting that excess force from the front of the barrel all the way back to the action was problematic.
-Early attempts used everything from a spring-operated lever such as that on Browning’s early machine gun models to a reciprocating barrel and “recoil booster” that captured the energy from the muzzle, but the best solution was the simplest and cleanest: bore a small hole in the barrel, and vent the gasses that way.
+Early attempts used everything from a spring-operated lever such as that on Browning’s early machine gun models to a reciprocating barrel and “recoil booster” that captured the energy from the muzzle, but the best solution was the simplest and cleanest: bore a small hole in the barrel (gas port), and vent the gasses that way.
 That’s the way almost every semi-auto action gets its energy these days, and piston powered AR-15 rifles are no different.